Piadina Romagnola Recipe

 • Pour all the flour onto a flat surface, making a well in the center.

-• In a bowl, mix the baking powder and salt.
+• In a small bowl, mix together the baking powder and salt.

-• Pour the salt, baking powder, and rendered pork lard (or extra virgin olive oil) into the center of the well and start mixing it with the flour.
+• Pour the salt and baking powder mixture and then the rendered pork lard (or extra virgin olive oil) and warm water into the center of the well and start mixing it together with a fork.

-• Knead the dough for about 10 minutes until quite smooth, uniform, and soft but not sticky (if it’s still sticky, add more flour).
+• Next knead the dough with your hands for about 10 minutes until quite smooth, uniform, and soft but not sticky (if it’s still sticky, add more flour).

 • Heat a large nonstick pan on medium-high heat.

-• On a flat surface, use a rolling pin to roll the dough into a circle of desired thickness (ideally about ⅙ inch).
+• On a flat work surface, use a rolling pin to roll out the dough into a large circle until it reaches the desired thickness (ideally about ⅙ inch) and is as perfectly round as possible.
+You can dust with flour if it sticks.

 • Once the pan is hot, add a circle of dough, pricking it all over with a fork to avoid air bubbles.

 • Cook for about 1-2 minutes for a thin piadina, 2-3 minutes for a thicker one, or however long it takes for brown spots to form on the bottom.
-Then flip and cook for about the same time.
+Then flip the piadina and cook for about the same time on the other side.

-• Remember that piadina should be served hot, so it’s recommended to have your fillings ready (see below).
+• Remember that a piadina should be served hot, so it’s recommended to have your fillings ready (see below for filling ideas).

-• Once cooked, you can serve piadina immediately by placing your desired filling on one side of the circle and then folding it into a half moon, or by cutting the piadina into triangles to use like pieces of bread.
+• Once cooked, you can serve the piadina immediately by placing your desired fillings on one side of the circle and then folding it into a half moon, or by cutting the piadina into triangles to use like pieces of bread.

 Notes

-*Traditional piadina Romagnola is made with strutto, or rendered pork lard, although in the Romagna area near Rimini, it’s made with extra-virgin olive oil; if you prefer the latter, then use 5 tablespoons of extra-virgin olive oil.
+*Traditional piadina Romagnola is made with strutto, or rendered pork lard, although in the Romagna area near Rimini it’s made with olive oil; if you prefer the latter, then substitute the lard with 5 tablespoons of extra virgin olive oil.

 Liked this recipe?Follow us NonnaBox for more!